-No matter what length of time the PCs spend in town, the villagers steer them towards the wizard's tower to the north with folktales of the witch gauntlet or pleas for help to find abducted villagers being held captive there by monsters.
+No matter what length of time the PCs spend in town, the villagers steer them towards the wizard's tower to the north with folktales of the Witch Gauntlet or pleas for help to find abducted villagers being held captive there by monsters.
 If the PCs show no signs of wanting to venture towards the tower, some villagers offer to buy them a drink in the tavern.
-This drink is poisoned and will render anyone who drinks it unconscious unless they succeed on a DC 25 Constitution saving throw.
+This drink is poisoned and will render anyone who drinks it unconscious unless they succeed on a Strenuous 25 END check.
 Once the PCs are knocked out, the villagers transport them to a summoning circle, which warps them to Area 17 of the dungeon.
 The villagers will not directly attack or kill the PCs in broad daylight, no matter how much they are provoked.